khalidlogi/Wordpress-Custom-Post-Type/Templates,.md

-tell WordPress which is your single CPT template in your plugin
+Tell WordPress which is your single CPT template in your plugin

  ```php